wescpy/nebulous-serverless/multi/webgem/README.md

 | :memo: Gemini API also accessible from GCP Vertex AI |
 |:---------------------------|
-| While these sample apps access the Gemini API from Google AI, a great place for beginners and those experimenting with it, the API is also accessible from GCP's Vertex AI platform for those ready to use Gemini for production workloads.
-To learn more about calling the Gemini API from either (or both) places, see my "A better Gemini API 'Hello World!' sample" [blog post](https://dev.to/wescpy/a-better-google-gemini-api-hello-world-sample-4ddm), the first in the series linked at the top of this `README`.
+| While these sample apps access the Gemini API from Google AI, a great place for beginners and those experimenting with it, the API is also accessible from GCP's Vertex AI platform for those ready to use Gemini for production workloads in the cloud.
+To learn more about calling the Gemini API from either place (or both), see my "A better Gemini API 'Hello World!' sample" [blog post](https://dev.to/wescpy/a-better-google-gemini-api-hello-world-sample-4ddm), the first in the series linked up top.